Solomon and the Queen of Sheba

-Most of the story of Solomon and the Queen of Sheba is told in surah 27 The Ants (yes, there is a verse about ants, talking ants no less).
-Their story begins after Allah’s first recollection of His first encounter with Moses.
+Most of the story of Solomon and the Queen of Sheba is told in Surah 27, The Ants—yes, there is a verse about ants, and talking ones no less.

 27:15 And We gave David and Solomon knowledge.
 They said: “Praise be to Allah Who preferred us over many of His believing servants.”

 Solomon’s people could talk to birds.

 27:16 Solomon inherited David, and he said: “O people we have been taught the speech of birds and have been given part of everything.
 This is indeed the manifest bounty.

 Both birds and the jinn served in Solomon’s armies.
 When this mass of men, jinn and birds were about to trample over some ants, God held them in check until the ants could find safety.

 27:17 And Solomon’s troops, jinn, men and birds, were mustered and duly held in check.